tahuh/tnclone/README.md

    TnClone ONLY accepts required directories selected by *BROWSE* button<br>
 3. For windows users please check if your path separator ("\\" sign) is set twice(i.e. \\\\).<br>
 ### TnClone says "QThread: Program exited while thread is running." when exit the program
-This issue was confirmed to be okay when the developers analysed data.<br>
-But will be fixed soon
+This issue seems okay when the developers analysed data but will be fixed soon.
 ### Diagnosis does not work!
 TnClone utilized bwa and samtools for diagnosis which is installed in the exact same path where tnclone.py lies.<br>
 So please *Execute TnClone where tnclone.py is installed*<br>